-These escalating costs for clinicians, personnel, drugs, and other critical supplies and services, such as cybersecurity, have put a strain on the entire health care continuum.
-It has also forced hospitals, including IRFs, to divert funds that could have been invested in patient care, new technologies and other potential efficiencies, making all the more concerning the inadequate market basket updates provided by CMS.
-In addition, as discussed more below, this has heightened the harm caused by the productivity adjustment as hospitals are unable to keep up with efficiencies that could be realized with less financial strain.
+These escalating costs for clinicians, personnel, drugs and other essentials have put a strain on the entire health care continuum.
+It has also forced providers to divert funds that could have been invested in patient care, new technologies and other potential efficiencies, making the inadequate market basket updates provided by CMS all the more concerning.